-Electric charge-its unit and conservation, Coulomb’s law, dielectric constant, electric field, lines of force, field due to dipole and its behaviour in a uniform electric field, electric flux, Gauss’s theorem and its applications.
+Electric charge-its unit and conservation, Coulomb’s law, dielectric constant, electric field, lines of force, field due to dipole and its behaviour in a uniform electric field, electric flux, Gauss’s theorem, and its applications.
 Electric potential, potential due to a point charge.
 Conductors and insulators, distribution of charge on conductors.
-Capacitance, parallel plate capacitor, combination of capacitors, energy of capacitor.
+Capacitance, parallel plate capacitor, the combination of capacitors, the energy of the capacitor.

 Unit 14: Current Electricity

-Electric current and its unit, sources of energy, cells-primary and secondary, grouping of cells resistance of different materials, temperature dependence, specific resistivity, Ohm’s law, Kirchoff’s law, series and parallel circuits.
+Electric current and it's unit, sources of energy, cells-primary and secondary, the grouping of cells resistance of different materials, temperature dependence, specific resistivity, Ohm’s law, Kirchoff’s law, series, and parallel circuits.
 Wheatstone Bridge with their applications and potentiometer with their applications.